 Generating the First N Prime Numbers

-To generate the first N prime numbers, we can use a loop and check each number for primality.
-A simple way to do this in Python is by using the sympy.isprime() function.
+In order to generate the first N prime numbers, we can simply use a loop to check every number for its prime nature.
+The simplest way to do this with python is to use the sympy.isprime() function which checks for prime numbers.

 def generate_first_n_primes(n):